 Please note that this certification is available to purchase on site only, and volunteers cannot be registered with Reef Check (or claim to be Reef Check trained) unless they purchase the certification card.

-CCC Reef Survey Diver PADI course - £60
+Coral Cay Conservation Diver PADI Specialty course - £60

 Before starting to collect survey data, volunteers must successfully complete either the marine or terrestrial Skills Development Programme.
 Volunteers don’t need to have a background in biology in order to partake in these fun, interactive and informative courses.

 CCC's Skills Development Programmes have been refined to ensure that everyone with enthusiasm and willingness to get ‘stuck in’ can be trained up to be very capable ‘citizen scientists’!
 The structure of the course is designed to give you the confidence and knowledge required to become an important part of our survey teams.

 You will be taught by our expert science staff through a series of fun and engaging lectures that, after introducing you to coral reef or tropical forest ecology, follow a broad structure that incorporates both classroom and practical sessions.

 The lectures provide a background to the biology and teach you how to easily identify all the different target species you will need to know on a survey.
 There are lots of learning aids at your disposal, from flashcards and mock exams to experienced volunteers, always willing to share their knowledge with you.

 Following every classroom lesson, you will hone your identification skills through practical sessions in the field with a science staff member or experienced volunteer.
 This will enforce what you have learned and bring the wonder of the natural world to life!